MbinOrg/mbin/docs/docker_deployment_guide.md

 docker compose up -d
 ```

+> [!Important]
-**Important:** The docker instance is can be reached at [http://127.0.0.1:8008](http://127.0.0.1:8008), we strongly advise you to put a reverse proxy (like Nginx) in front of the docker instance.
+> The docker instance is can be reached at [http://127.0.0.1:8008](http://127.0.0.1:8008), we strongly advise you to put a reverse proxy (like Nginx) in front of the docker instance.
 Nginx can could listen on ports 80 and 443 and Nginx should handle SSL/TLS offloading.
 See also Nginx example below.

 If you want to deploy your app on a cluster of machines, you can
 use [Docker Swarm](https://docs.docker.com/engine/swarm/stack-deploy/), which is compatible with the provided Compose